There is nothing fresher

-Depending on the recipe, the Braumeister is programmed with the appropriate brewing times.
-The brewing process starts by switching over to automatic brewing.
-The control system guides the user through the various steps and runs through the four brewing phases fully automatically.
+Once you've chosen your recipe and prepared all the ingredients you need, you're ready to go.
+Depending on the beer recipe, the Braumeister is programmed with the corresponding brewing times.
+The brewing process starts with a switch to automatic brewing.
+The control system guides you through the individual steps and runs through the four brewing phases fully automatically.

 Depending on the recipe and process, water is poured in and heated to 38 °C. Then the malt pipe with the sieve inserts is put in position.
 Malt is poured between the sieve inserts.
 The malt pipe is fixed with the bracket and drawbar.